-AllHE aims to prepare work ready professionals.
-The Bachelor of Business (Information Systems) has been designed for graduates looking to start a career in Information Systems in positions such as systems analyst or business analyst.
+AllHE aims to prepare work-ready professionals.
+The Bachelor of Business (Information Systems) has been designed for graduates looking to start a career in Information Systems as a systems analyst or business analyst positions.

-Graduates with a Bachelor of Business (Information Systems) will also be equipped to undertake further study in a range of Postgraduate level programs, particularly those which deepen their knowledge and skills in specialist areas grounded in information systems expertise.
+Graduates with a Bachelor of Business (Information Systems) will also be equipped to undertake further study in a range of Postgraduate level programs, particularly those that deepen their knowledge and skills in specialist areas grounded in information systems expertise.